RoblabWh/argus/README.md

 Since ARGUS is a WebApp, it can be accessed from every device within the same network as the server.
 It is recommended to use Chrome (or any Chrome-based browser).
 Currently, Argus has only been tested with data from DJI drones (Matrice M30T, Mavic Enterprise, Mavic 2, Mavic 3).
 Using data from other drones can lead to problems.

+As a new feature argus can now process 360° videos and reconstruct camera paths and partial point clouds, as well as giving you a 360 panoramic tour similar to google street view.
+The user can also upload two separate videos (e.g., in Insta360 format) instead of a pre-stitched 360° video.
+These will then be stitched together into a 360° video.
+However, it is recommended to perform this step in advance using the manufacturer's software for the 360° camera, as this typically provides faster and more reliable results.
+To speed up 360° video processing, increase the frame skip value (a value of 3 is a good starting point, adjustable in the 360° report settings), but note it may cause reconstruction errors.
+A 360 Report can currently only be created in the unsorted reports section.
+Keep in mind, that the 360 Report is not as polished as the other reports.
+A sample Video for testing is linked down below in the Example section.

 This WebApp was developed at the Westphalian University of Applied Sciences (Westfälische Hochschule) as part of the E-DRZ research project, funded by the German Federal Ministry of Education and Research.
 For more details about our latest research findings, you can read our paper published at [IEEE International Symposium on Safety, Security, and Rescue Robotics (SSRR2023), Fukushima, Japan, 13-15.
 Nov.
 2023](https://github.com/RoblabWh/argus/blob/main/papers/ssrr2023-surmann.pdf).

 *Please note that ARGUS is intended for use in a scientific context and does not offer the reliability and stability of fully developed commercial software.*